Spectral multiplexing of telecom emitters with stable transition frequency: Results

-The system is excited by faint laser pulses, and the resonant fluorescence is observed using single-photon detectors.
-The polarization of the excitation laser and the emitted photons are parallel to the D2 axis of the crystal.
-When scanning the excitation laser frequency and the cavity resonance in parallel, we observe many peaks that originate from single dopants, see Fig. \ref{fig_Setup_broadScan_antibunching}c.
-Their emission is enhanced via the Purcell effect \cite{reiserer_cavity-based_2015, lodahl_interfacing_2015} with enhancement factors up to $P=70(12)$, depending on the dopant position in the cavity mode.
-Such $P$ values, determined from lifetime measurements (not shown), are in excellent agreement with the expectation based on the resonator geometry.
 For $P\gg 1$, the erbium emission is almost fully channeled into the resonator, enabling high photon generation efficiency.
 In our setup, the probability that a photon leaves through the coupling mirror is $\SI{34+-3}{\percent}$, and $\SI{63+-9}{\percent}$ of these photons are coupled into a single-mode optical fiber.
-The overall probability to detect an emitted photon in our setup is further reduced to $\sim2.4\,\%$ by the finite transmission and detector efficiency.
+The overall probability to detect an emitted photon in our setup is further reduced to $\sim2.4\,\%$ by the finite transmission of the fiber-optical setup of $\SI{57+-4}{\percent}$ and the detector efficiency.
 Each of these values may be further improved in the future.